 - The shared folder is less than your total space quota but you do not have enough space available to accept it (for example, the shared folder is 2 GB but you only have 1 GB of available space on your Dropbox)

 I have plenty of space in my account—why can’t my collaborator accept a shared folder invitation?

 All members of a shared folder must have enough available space to accommodate a shared folder.
 For example, A Pro user with 1 TB of space can’t share a 5 GB folder with a Basic user who has only 2 GB of available space.

 Can I share a folder without taking up Dropbox space?

 If you'd like to share a folder without impacting the recipient's quota, you can share a link to the folder instead.
 A shared link allows users to view or download read-only copies of the files in the folder.

-Yes, you can remove a shared folder from your account without impacting other shared folder members.
+Yes, you can leave a shared folder without impacting other shared folder members.

 Can I add free space to my Dropbox account?